open-esq/regulationcrowdfunding/corporate_form.md

 ### Overview

 Each director will receive his/her voting token from the stockholder meeting.
-The voting token will allow the directors to vote for proposals in a specific DAO.
+Starting off, the voting token will allow the directors to vote for proposals in a specific DAO.
 A simple majority of directors should suffice to carry a vote, with at least 2/3 present for a quorum.
 Meetings can be carried out remotely in accordance with Delaware law.

-### Relevant Law